Consulta OnLine (periodico online)

 arises.
 The Article highlights there is a clear a prohibition of registration

-of asylum seekers because of the ambiguity of the Decree’s provisions and the doubts
+of asylum seekers because of the ambiguity of the Decree’s provisions and the

-"shady area" of constitutional justice.
-Finally, the Author discusses to the idea
+identifying a "shady area" of constitutional justice.
+Finally, the

-are so serious that it must be considered null and void, can be disapplied by
+so serious that it must be considered null and void, can be disapplied by

 anyone (F.P.).